wtegge2/Routing_Protocol_Implementation/README.md

 Ex:
 1 4 here is a message from 1 to 4

-This message file would cause "here is a message from 1 to 4" to be sent from 1->4
+This message file would cause "here is a message from 1 to 4" to be sent from 1->4.
+This file is included in this repo with lines already written in them.
+Feel free to change it as you like.